Get our free screenwriting email newsletter for the latest industry news, screenwriting inspiration, and exclusive WeScreenplay promotions!

 Before the lab, we will share all the winning scripts with the group.
 During a one to two hour session, the group will share script notes verbally.
 While all the winning scripts are already strong, the purpose of this notes session is to refine your work, to get thoughts on next steps, and to practice giving and receiving notes.

 We will have exciting workshops for winners to get hands on experience with industry professionals.
-Winners participate in curated workshops with screenwriters, literary managers which have included showrunner’s like Naren Shankar, Chuck Rose, managers like AE Jones of Stagecoach Entertainment, and a Pitching Masterclass with Jim Arnoff.
+Winners participate in curated workshops with screenwriters, literary managers which have included managers like AE Jones of Stagecoach Entertainment, and a Pitching Masterclass with Jim Arnoff.

-Writers will meet with executives, literary managers and working writers to learn more about the industry and craft for a deeper 360 perspective of a career in screenwriting.
+Writers will meet with executives, literary managers and working writers to learn more about the craft and industry for a deeper 360 perspective of a career in screenwriting.
 Each session includes a mentor who will share their experience and area of expertise followed by a Q&A with the writers.

 Writers will participate in private curated 1:1 meetings with literary managers, working writers, and execs.
 This is the perfect opportunity to connect, ask questions, and expand your knowledge of the craft and industry.